History, tourist information, and nearby accommodation

-Heritage Highlights: Look for the Lincoln Imp carving, and the 'crazy vaulting'
+HERITAGE HIGHLIGHTS: Look for the Lincoln Imp carving, and the 'crazy vaulting'

-The third largest English Cathedral, and undoubtedly one of the most enjoyable to visit.
+The third-largest English Cathedral, and undoubtedly one of the most enjoyable to visit.
 Lincoln Cathedral is one of the high points of Gothic architecture; a superbly harmonious showcase of decorative art.
-The west front, with its Norman arches set in a 13th century screen, is quite simply stunning.
+The west front, with its Norman arches set in a 13th-century screen, is quite simply stunning.
 The wealth of statuary detail alone is worth hours, if not days, of examination.

-The history of Lincoln Cathedral goes back to 1073, when Bishop Remigus moved his see from Dorchester to Lincoln.
+The history of Lincoln Cathedral goes back to 1073 when Bishop Remigus moved his see from Dorchester to Lincoln.
 It was Remigus who began the building, and some of his work can still be seen in the west front.
-A devastating earthquake in 1185 left the cathedral a shambles, but in the following year a man who was to have a lasting impact on Lincoln and its cathedral came to the rescue.
+A devastating earthquake in 1185 left the cathedral a shambles, but in the following year, a man who was to have a lasting impact on Lincoln and its cathedral came to the rescue.

 The chapter house was used by Edward I on three occasions to house meetings of Parliament.
-Between 1253 and 1280 the superb Angel Choir was built by Simon of Thirk, in part to house a shrine to Hugh of Avalon, who had been canonized as Great St Hugh.
+Between 1253 and 1280 the superb Angel Choir was built by Simon of Thirsk, in part to house a shrine to Hugh of Avalon, who had been canonized as Great St Hugh.

 Hugh's memorial can still be seen beneath the watchful gaze of the Lincoln Imp.
-The imp, which later became the insignia of the city of Lincoln, is a fanciful carved figure of a horned devil.
+The imp, which later became the insignia of the city of Lincoln, is a fancifully carved figure of a horned devil.
 The story goes that the architects of St Hugh's shrine wanted to remind visitors of the dangers of evil, so they position this 'little devil' so it would look down over the left shoulder of pilgrims as they prayed at St Hugh's shrine.

 Back to the medieval period; in the early 14th century the central tower was finished, and the cloisters added, and by the end of that century the twin west towers as well.
 The central tower, which rises to 271 feet, was topped with a huge spire of wood encased with lead.

 The most common approach to Lincoln Cathedral is through the old Exchequergate on Castle Hill (beside the attractive, half-timbered Tourist Information Centre).
 We've mentioned the west front; the carving detail here is superb, with the early Norman doorway arches set in a later screen adorned with some of the finest Romanesque carvings in England.

 The south porch is worthy of note for its superbly detailed carving.
 The porch door is a 'Judgement Portal', with a central figure of Christ flanked by richly carved angels, while about are arrayed souls rising to heaven or being dragged down to hell by demons.
 Just beside the porch are carvings of a king and queen thought to be either Edward I and Eleanor of Castle, or Margaret of Valois, his second wife.